CopperEgg/apidocs/revealcloud/samples.md

 The API call for obtaining Server Samples has a fair amount of detail, unlike many of the other Uptime Cloud Monitor API calls.
 The calling parameters and abbreviations that appear in the data structures are documented at the outset.
 The ideal way to get started is to scan the early sections, and then dig into the examples.
-Refer back to the parameters, keys and abbreviations when necessary, once you have gotten a feel for using the API.
+Refer back to the parameters, keys, and abbreviations when necessary, once you have gotten a feel for using the API.

 ##### Server Sample Keys